Customer AI, as part of Intelligent Services enables you to generate custom propensity scores without having to worry about machine learning.

 To create a new instance, select Create instance.

-The instance creation workflow appears, starting on the Setup step.
+The instance creation workflow appears, starting on the Set up step.

 Below is important information on values that you must provide the instance with:

-The propensity type determines the intent of the score and metric polarity.
+Propensity type: The propensity type determines the intent of the score and metric polarity.
 You can either choose Churn or Conversion.
 Please see the note under scoring summary in the discovering insights document for more information on how the propensity type affects your instance.

 The Define goal step appears and it provides an interactive environment for you to visually define a prediction goal.
 A goal is composed of one or more events, where each event’s occurrence is based on the condition it holds.
 The objective of a Customer AI instance is to determine the likeliness of achieving its goal within a given time frame.